pocl/pocl/doc/sphinx/source/cuda.rst

   Aside from the usual pocl dependencies, you will also need the CUDA toolkit.
   Currently this backend has only been tested against CUDA 8.0, but it may also be possible to build against other versions.

-  The include directory containing ``cuda.h`` should be on your header search path, and the library directory containing ``libcuda.{so,dylib}`` should be on your library search path.
+  If you experience build failures regarding missing CUDA headers or libraries, you may need to add the include directory containing ``cuda.h`` to your header search path, and/or the library directory containing ``libcuda.{so,dylib}`` to your library search path.

   The CUDA backend requires LLVM 4.0 or newer, and LLVM must have been built with the NVPTX backend enabled.